nogibjj/ids706-mini-project-7/README.md

 # Package a Python Script into a Command-Line Tool

-This is a Python project that demonstrates how to create a script for executing a complex SQL query on a MySQL database.
-The project includes a script that connects to a MySQL database and runs a complex SQL query, which involves joins, aggregation, and sorting operations.
-The query retrieves specific information from the database and provides detailed insights based on the data.
-Additionally, the project includes tests to verify the functionality of the query.
+This is a Python command-line tool that connects to a MySQL database, creates tables, and inserts sample data.

 ## Prerequisites

 Before running this project, make sure you have the following:

 * A MySQL database instance accessible from your Python environment.
+* Python installed on your machine.

 ## Getting Started